 Choosing a smaller rental car proves advantageous when it comes to parking.

 On-street parking in towns and cities is usually marked on the road surface.
 Blue lines indicate “pay and display” parking.
 Check accompanying signs for details.
 Payment can be made with coins, many machines accept cards, and some can be paid for using parking apps.
+Some tobacconists sell coupons for parking by the hour.

-Sometimes you may need to input your car’s registration (license plate) number before purchasing a ticket.
+You may need to input your car’s registration (license plate) number before purchasing a ticket.
 Look for the instruction “Digitare la targa del proprio veicolo.”
 Keeping a photo of your car’s registration number on your smartphone saves time (some hire car keys will have the registration number already attached).
 If you’ve already queued at the meter, you won’t have to join the line again.

 Some parking ticket machines (in Bari for example) require you to enter only the numeric elements of the registration.
 Thus FB369IT would only need you to enter ‘369’.